-Linux operating systems, like most others, offer multiple users to use the same system.
+Linux operating systems, like most others, allow multiple users to use the same system.
 This requires implementing different permissions for different files and folders to ensure the privacy of operation.

 The chmod command is used for changing these permissions for the files and folders.